What’s a summary judgment?

 Can I file a motion for summary judgment as a plaintiff?

 In a word?
 Sure.
-While it’s more rare in personal injury cases, there are times when plaintiffs can benefit from filing a motion for summary judgment.
+While it’s rarer in personal injury cases, there are times when plaintiffs can benefit from filing a motion for summary judgment.
 For example, in a case heard by the Court of Appeals of Tennessee at Nashville, the plaintiff was injured while helping lift a wheelchair-bound patient when the other paramedic did not follow the proper procedure.
 Because none of the facts were in dispute, and the paramedic admitted in a deposition that he had violated procedures, the court granted a summary judgment to the plaintiff.

 Taylor King Law